Faiza-Siddique/Respondio_Assessment/src/Readme.md

-# Selenium Cucumber BDD Framework - Technical Test
+# Selenium Cucumber BDD Framework - Technical Test - Respond.io

 **Author:** Faiza Siddique

-This repository contains an automation solution developed as part of a technical test for assessing Automation Engineer skills.
-The goal of this project is to create a scalable, maintainable, and sustainable automation framework using Selenium, Cucumber, and the Page Object Model (POM) design pattern.
-The framework will be used to automate tests for the website [https://www.saucedemo.com/](https://www.saucedemo.com/).
+This repository contains an automation solution developed as part of a technical test at Respond.io.
+The goal of this project is to create a scalable and maintainable automation framework using Selenium, Cucumber, and the Page Object Model (POM) design pattern.
+The framework will be used to automate tests for the website https://app.respond.io/

 ## Table of Contents
 - Requirements